janscience/MicroConfig/README.md

                                 "s");         // unit of the value
 ```

-Add another menu with name "Analog input".
+We add another menu with name "Analog input".
 This menu gets an integer
 type parameter that internally stores its values in "Hz", but uses
 "kHz" when interacting with the user.
 The user may enter values to
 this parameter also in other units, like for example, "mHz", "MHz" or